-A student missing a Tern Test is required to contact the 'Student Experience - Academic (MBA) office' and obtain an official approval of relief if he or she wishes to avoid getting a zero (0) grade for the test.
-If the 'Student Experience - Academic (MBA) office' adjudicates that relief be provided, the student's grade for the test will be calculated based on the scheme outlined in the Missed Tests document available online.
+A student missing a Term Test is required to contact the 'Student Experience - Academic Office' and obtain an official approval of relief if he or she wishes to avoid getting a zero (0) grade for the test.
+If 'Student Experience - Academic Office' adjudicates that relief be provided, the student will be able to write an alternate exam, in lieu of the missed test, during the final exam period at the end of the term.

-Spreadsheet Assignment
+Spreadsheet Assignments